Frequently Asked Questions

 Don’t worry – this can happen for a number of reasons and can be easily resolved.

-- Your subscription may have lapsed.
-Tap/click PROFILE and look for the subscription row, if the message includes “expired on,” then your subscription lapsed.
+1. Your subscription may have lapsed.
+On your mobile device, select “Profile” and look for the subscription row.
+If the message includes “expired on,” then your subscription lapsed.
 This usually happens either because you manually canceled, or there was a problem with your payment method.
-If you suspect the latter, please update your payment method with Apple/Google then tap “Restore”.
+If you suspect the latter, please update your payment method with Apple/Google then tap “Restore.”

-- If you are using the Simulator app on iPhone/iPad/Android, try running “Restore Purchases.”
+3. If you are using the Simulator app on iPhone/iPad/Android, try running “Restore Purchases.”
 Tap on PROFILE, then Subscribe.
-Then look for a “Restore Purchases” link just above the Terms & Details.
+Then look for a “Restore Purchases” link just above the Terms of Service.
 Tap that and enter your Apple App Store / Google Play Store password.
 As long as you are connected to the internet, this should immediately restore your access.

 No. An account/login is not required to use Full Code Medical Simulation, or even to subscribe.
 You can create an account if you wish, which will preserve your past scores on our server and let you use your subscription on different devices or browsers.